CloudSantosh/aws_autoscaling_change_in_capacity_cpu/README.md

-# How to manage auto scaling  on the basis of CPU Utilization using terraform module for Dev enviroment
+# How to manage auto scaling  on the basis of CPU Utilization
 Here the modules concepts of terraform has been used.
 # Structure of the Project is :
 <img src="https://github.com/CloudSantosh/aws_autoscaling_terraform/blob/master/image/project_structure.png" width="400" height="600" alignment="center">